DeanJain/ArunaadFoods/content/about/_index.md

 ------------

-##### What sets the company apart is that, we provide a price advantage, personalized service and also encourage orders of all sizes - whether your order is for $1 or for $1,000,000, you will surely get a reply from us.
+##### What sets the company apart is that, we provide a price advantage, personalized service and also encourage orders of all sizes - whether your order is for Rs 1 or for Rs 1,000,000, you will surely get a reply from us.

 ------------